TechOptionsBD/vizsciflow/README.md

 $ docker info
 ```
 You will see information about the **Docker Engine**, if Docker is installed.
 Otherwise, an error message is shown.
 2. Check status and run Docker Engine.
-In *nix and Mac machines, you can use `service` command if it is available:
+In Linux machines, you can use `service` command if it is available:
 ```
 $ sudo service docker status
 # if docker engine is not running, start it